By James Witts

 Improve your insulation

 If you’re building a new home, you’re in luck, because you will automatically be investing in insulation that is far above that of older homes.
+The best insulation for shipping container homes is sprayed insulation.
+It’s two times effective than regular EPS insulation and absolutely fills the uneven inner surface of the metal walls.
 You can also add insulation materials that are made out of recycled materials, such as those created from recycled newspaper or other products.
 Consider investing in Energy Star-Rated windows and doors, which will provide a tighter seal and allow less heat to escape your home.

 While we’re on the subject of heating and cooling, you should also rethink your thermostat.
 Programmable thermostats that respond to your every need are the standard for new, eco-friendly homes, allowing you to program heating and cooling activities based on when people are home.
 Using smart thermostats can save you money, and also reduce your energy use.